HER-BC: Health and Economics Research on Midlife Women in British Columbia

 Sabina Dobrer, Senior Statistician

-Your first-hand experience of midlife and menopause can help us better integrate patient priorities into the research project.
-This includes providing your thoughts on how to:
+Patient partners offer insight into their experiences of midlife and menopause to better integrate patient priorities into the research project.
+This includes providing thoughts on how to:

-3. pursue future research concerning health during midlife
+3. Pursue future research concerning health during midilfe

 Our Partners